Thinkific has been one of the most popular course platforms out there.

 Thinkific Review – Upfront bottom line

-Interface
+Interface has improved

-Course creation
+Course creation is decent and fast

 When you create a course in Thinkific, you have the option to choose from different templates or start from scratch.